MrAntares/roBrowserLegacy/README.md

 This is a fork of roBrowser tailored to my server and expanded with some features.

+If you wish to discuss anything related to this project, or you want to join, contact us on Discord: https://discord.gg/eeVyTa9G

 For info on how to setup the client or anything else, please visit the https://www.robrowser.com/ site.

 All credits to the original owners/creators.